geropl/github-mcp-go/memory-bank/activeContext.md

 ## Recent Changes

+- Added GitHub release workflow for automated binary builds and releases
+- Created CHANGELOG.md to track changes between releases
+- Updated README.md with information about releases and installation from pre-built binaries
 - Merged PULL_REQUEST_TESTING.md and README-PR-TESTING.md into a single comprehensive TESTING.md file
 - Organized testing documentation into clear sections covering the approach, execution modes, and workflow
 - Improved documentation of go-vcr and golden files methodology